github-fed/mlprojects/mlprojects/credit_cards_approvals/README.md

 Commercial banks receive a lot of applications for credit cards.
 Many of them get rejected for many reasons, like high loan balances, low income levels, or too many inquiries on an individual's credit report, for example.
 Manually analyzing these applications is mundane, error-prone, and time-consuming (and time is money!).
 Luckily, this task can be automated with the power of machine learning and pretty much every commercial bank does so nowadays.
 In this notebook, we will build an automatic credit card approval predictor using machine learning techniques, just like real banks do.

 You have been provided with a small subset of the credit card applications a bank receives.
-The dataset has been loaded as a Pandas DataFrame for you.
-You will start from there.